gardenerik/django-policies/README.md

 and more can be added using [permissions](https://docs.djangoproject.com/en/dev/ref/models/options/#permissions) in the model's meta.

-For every permission, two methods on the policy class are considered (in no particular order, you should define only one of them):
+For every permission, two methods on the policy class are considered (in this order, first that is found will be called):

 - full permission name: `can_change_article`
 - last part of the permission name dropped: `can_change`